 The Horizon Foundation, founded in 2004 by Patrick and Kirkland Smulders, provides scholarships for deserving students from the Middle East and Asia.
 After supporting scholars at four UWC colleges individually, in 2016 the Horizon Foundation decided to expand the partnership and together with UWC International started a Horizon-UWC Scholars Programme targeting refugee students, young people from conflict zones and other students coming from underprivileged/marginalised backgrounds.
 There are 21 Horizon-UWC Scholars enrolled in one of the UWC schools or colleges for the 2016/17 academic year with plans being developed to expand the programme and reach out to more deserving young people affected by conflicts.

-In 2016 100 LIVES initiated the 100 LIVES-UWC Scholarship Programme to educate 100 underprivileged students as a way to express gratitude on behalf of the survivors of Armenian Genocide and the global Armenian community to the people who offered shelter and food to those displaced by this conflict a century ago.
-The students that form part of this programme are known as the “100 LIVES-UWC Scholars”.
+In 2015 Aurora Humanitarian Initiative launched the Aurora-UWC Gratitude Scholarship Programme to educate 100 underprivileged students as a way to express gratitude on behalf of the survivors of Armenian Genocide and the global Armenian community to the people who offered shelter and food to those displaced by this conflict a century ago.
+The students that form part of this programme are known as the “Aurora - UWC Scholars”.

-Ten inaugural 100 Lives-UWC Scholars selected by UWC national committees in Syria, Palestine, Israel, Lebanon, Jordan and Egypt will start their education at six UWC schools and colleges around the world in September 2016.
+Ten inaugural Aurora – UWC Scholars selected by UWC national committees in Syria, Palestine, Israel, Lebanon, Palestinians Camps in Lebanon, Jordan and Egypt started their education at four UWC schools and colleges around the world in September 2016.
 All these students come from troubled backgrounds, mostly from communities affected by conflicts in the region and show a great potential for becoming advocates for a more peaceful and sustainable future.

 SHELBY M C DAVIS

 Davis – UWC IMPACT Challenge